-When deciding what coverage you need, consider protecting any assets important to you or your family’s livelihood.
-For most people that means carrying homeowners, auto, life and health insurance.
+When deciding what insurance coverage you need, consider protecting any assets important to you or your family’s livelihood.
+For most people that means carrying homeowners insurance, auto, life and health insurance.
+If you live in an area prone to natural disasters like wildfires, hurricanes, tornadoes or floods, you may want specific insurance for that possible event, such as flood insurance.
 You’ll also want to cover any tools or property you need in order to do your job.

 But how much coverage do you need?
 When it comes to any physical assets, you’ll ideally want to be covered for an amount equal to the asset’s value, or to the amount it would cost you to replace the item.

 Not a homeowner?
 Renters may take for granted that the belongings in their home aren’t insurable, but generally for around $20 a month you can insure your electronics, furniture and clothes against theft, fire damage or other disasters.
 And your policy may even cover temporary housing costs if a disaster event, like a fire, displaces you.

 Keeping an updated inventory of your assets can help you avoid having to dig for information that your insurer needs when you file a claim after a disaster.